 In Years 7 and 8, students follow a Nurture and Foundation based curriculum, with a focus on building confidence in literacy and numeracy skills, social skills and emotional regulation through self-understanding and management.

 In Year 9, the focus is on securing basic skills and preparing for the transition into the Key Stage 4 curriculum.
 Students in Year 9 have the opportunity to gain entry level qualifications, boosting familiarity, confidence and success in the exams process.
-In addition, they are able to explore a ‘taster’ style series of subjects in preparations for their Key Stage 4 Option choices.

 In Years 10 and 11, alongside the core curriculum student’s work towards formal qualifications in their range of option choices, supporting their development as independent and responsible learners.
 There is also a parallel focus on life skills, work skills and transition to post 16 education and training.